-If you must pick your child up early, call the camp office with the time of pick-up.
-Pull into the main parking lot, stop at the circle bench, and call the camp office to let staff know you have arrived.
-Someone will bring your child out to you.
-You must remain in the car.
+If you must pick your child up early, call the camp office at 443-321-2575 with the time of pick-up.
+Park in the main parking lot, stop at the and call the camp office to let staff know you have arrived.
+A counselor will help your child gather their belongings and meet you at the main door where their camp is based.
 The person picking up will need to provide the family code as described in General Information.

 What if I am late picking up my child?

-If your child is not picked up by 3:40, they will go with their group to After Care.
+If your child is not picked up by 3:45, they will go to After Care.
 Because they were not pre-registered, this will be considered a late pick up and both extended care and late fees will apply.
 Unfortunately, we are unable to offer Daily Drop-In this year.

 What if I need someone else to pick up my child?